ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.dotnet.markdown

 ## Includes

 The **Includes** feature addresses the limitations of denormalization.
 Instead of one object containing copies of the properties from another object, it is only necessary to hold a reference to the second object.
-Then the server can be instructed to pre-load the referenced document at the same time that the root object is retrieved.
+This object can be a document, a [counter](../../document-extensions/counters/counters-and-other-features#including-counters), a [time series](../../document-extensions/timeseries/client-api/session/include/overview), or a [compare exchange value](../../client-api/operations/compare-exchange/include-compare-exchange).
+Then the server can be instructed to pre-load the referenced object at the same time that the root object is retrieved.
 We do this using:

 {CODE includes_1_0@ClientApi/HowTo/HandleDocumentRelationships.cs /}